simeonyaniliev/first-program-java/README.md

 }
 ```

-### 4.1 Lets write the "Hi" section and click "Run" button:
+### 4.1 Lets write or copy the "Hi" section and click "Run" button:

 ```java